boyarsky/OracleCodeOne2018-HOL-Automating-Stack-Groovy/lab-steps/step-1-start-nexus-and-jenkins.md

 In a browser, go to [http://localhost:8081](http://localhost:8081).
 If you do not see Nexus, wait 15 seconds and try again.
 (It could take up to a minute)

+Tips if this doesn't work:
+# Use IP address (some corporate firewalls worked with this)
+# Turn off McAfee (if you feel comfortable) - it uses this port on Windows
+# Check your docker process is running on the OS level
+# If on Windows, check hardware virtualization is enabled (in BIOS)

 ### 1.3 - Install Jenkins

 At the command line, run